 The Blue Mosque in Istanbul, or to give it its official name Sultan Ahmet Camii, is both a place of worship and a major tourist attraction receiving four to five million visitors every year.
 Facing the Hippodrome in the centre of Old Istanbul, its grey cascading domes and six minarets are one of Istanbul’s iconic views, the interior is just as stunning.

-This was my first visit to Istanbul and Sultan Ahmet Camii was high on my must-see list along with Hagia Sophia Mosque and The Basilica Cistern.
-Since they’re all in close proximity in the Sulthanamet this is the perfect place to start exploring the city.
+This was my first visit to Istanbul and Sultan Ahmet Camii was high on my must-see list along with Hagia Sophia Mosque and the Basilica Cistern.
+Since they’re all in close proximity in the Sulthanamet area, the Blue Mosque is the perfect place to start exploring the city.

 The Blue Mosque Courtyard

 We approach the mosque from the West side near the Hippodrome for our first, close-up, glimpse.
 This is the best place to appreciate the mosque’s perfect proportions rather than from Sultanahmet Park.
-A step through the tall wooden gates and into the large square courtyard and we’re face to face with the spectacular dove-grey domes, marble walls and gold-tipped minarets.
+A step through the tall wooden gates and into the Blue Mosque’s courtyard and we’re face to face with the spectacular dove-grey domes, marble walls and gold-tipped minarets.

 Where: Meydanı Sokak 17, Sultanahmet, Istanbul